DEFRA/dst-guides/github/README.md

 <img src="collaborators_teams.png" alt="Collaborators & teams" style="width: 600px;"/>

 Also added as *Collaborators* will be any contractors or suppliers who require access to the repo.
-There access should be set to either *Read* or *Write*.
+Their access should be set to either *Read* or *Write*.
 Only if the repo is being maintained by a third party, such as a supplier will a collaborator be given *Admin* access.

-### Being an repository admin
+### Being a repository admin

-If you are the administrator for a repository its your responsibility to ensure the repo has been setup and maintained in accordance with [New projects](new_projects.md) guide.
+If you are the administrator for a repository it's your responsibility to ensure the repo has been set up and maintained in accordance with [New projects](new_projects.md) guide.

 It is also on you to ensure **Collaborators & teams** reflects who should have access to the repository.